This tutorial is part 2 of 2 in the series.

 Commits come with a commit message.
 You will see later on how to write a commit message.
 In addition, a hash is automatically generated to identify your commit.
 You don't have to care about the hash in the beginning, but later it can be used to jump to specific points in history or to compare commits with each other.

-The commits happen in your local repository before you eventually “push” them to the global repository where they are accessible and visible for everyone.
-You can accumulate multiple commits locally before you sync them to the global repository.
+The commits happen in your local repository before you eventually "push" them to the remote repository where they are accessible and visible for everyone.
+You can accumulate multiple commits locally before you sync them to the remote repository with a push.

-How would you get your changes from a local repository to the global repository?
+How would you get your changes from a local repository to the remote repository?
 There are three essential commands: add, commit, push.

-First, you can either add all or only selected changed files.
+First, you can either add all or only selected changed files for the next commit.

 git reset HEAD <path/to/file>